kestra-io/docs/content/docs/10.configuration-guide/server.md

 ---
-title: Server Configuration
+title: Server
 icon: /docs/icons/admin.svg
 ---

-This section describes the configuration options for the Kestra Server.
+How to configure options for the Kestra Server.

 ## HTTP Basic Authentication